EOSINOPHILIC INFLAMMATION CAN DRIVE RECURRENT NASAL POLYPS1,2

 Reduced blood eosinophil levels and maintained within normal levels5,6

-80% reduction in blood eosinophil levels with NUCALA at Week 4, maintained at 84% at Week 52 80% reduction in blood eosinophil levels with NUCALA at Week 4, maintained at 84% at Week 52
+80 percent reduction in blood eosinophil levels with NUCALA at Week 4, maintained at 84 percent at Week 52

 in blood eosinophil levels with NUCALA at Week 4, maintained at 84% at Week 525,6